DewinP/Crowfund-Project/README.md

 One example of this is by creating components that are reusable.
 This allows you to create a component that can be used in multiple places in the application.
 This is a good practice to follow because it makes the code more readable and easier to maintain.

+This project also follows TypeScript do's and don'ts.
+One example of this is by making sure

 # Crowfund Screenshots

 ###### Signup Page: